 Beginning Rigid Heddle Weaving

-Registration for this class will reserve a class loom for you to borrow and use for class dates.
-In order to take the loom with you for the week between (generally required if you'd like to finish a long piece), we require a credit card or check to be held while the loom is out for the week.
+No prior weaving experience is required.
+Students will borrow shop looms during class, and materials for the scarf will be provided.
+In order to take the loom home with you for the week between classes, we require a credit card number or check to be held while the loom is out for the week.

 I'm purchasing this class for someone else